 ASPCO got serious in 2013.
 After a few short years, we realized it was time for a serious upgrade in space, equipment, and goals.
 While we appreciated our humble studio space, our board began planning our current studio.
 Our board met, discussed, planned, strategerized, sighed, laughed and came together to make our dream studio happen.
 We searched for months for a suitable location that would meet our current needs and future goals, and were unable to find a location we could move in immediately that we felt could suit our purpose.
 In the summer of 2013, we decided to build ASPCO from scratch.
 We found a building at the end of 6th Street in East Austin, and signed a lease on a warehouse that would double our size.

 We sketched out our ideal studio space, complete with a built-in darkroom, washout booth, computer lab, and multiple printing areas, and began working with contractors to build out our new space.
 6 months later, in January of 2013, our brand new space was ready to move in.

-ASPCO is encouraged that 2016 will continue to be a year of growth and happiness for our co-op and our community.
+2016 continued to be a year of growth and happiness for our co-op and our community.
 Our co-op now boasts a brand new 6 color press, an industrial pressure washer and washout booth, multiple fabric and paper printing stations, and more importantly, a community that is proud of what it built with volunteer and member support alone.
 Our co-op rocks.
 If you are interested in learning more about ASPCO, contact us to see how you can be part of something great.